stevealexrs/OpenCore-Legion-5i-17IMH05H/README.md

 ![NVMe Controller BIOS device name](https://user-images.githubusercontent.com/59494379/144441672-da749fb9-b30c-48cc-89d1-9fce33e05cf1.png)

 You can get the ssdt from [SSDT-DNVMe](https://github.com/programbw/y9000x/blob/master/EFI/CLOVER/ACPI/patched/SSDT-DNVMe.aml) or make one yourself.
-You can decompile the aml to dsl and change the relevant value to the value you got from *BIOS device name*.
+You can decompile the aml to dsl and change the relevant values to the value you got from *BIOS device name*.
 It should be quite obvious.
-Here is an example of the code:
+Here is an example of the ssdt code:

 ```
 DefinitionBlock ("", "SSDT", 2, "hack", "NVMe-Pcc", 0x00000000)